 Passenger Air Transport Business License in Dubai

 Aviation is one of the most dynamic sectors shaping the global economy, and Dubai sits at the very centre of it.
 With more than 90 airlines operating out of its airports and a strategic location connecting East and West, the emirate has become one of the world's most important aviation hubs.
-For entrepreneurs and corporations looking to enter the passenger air transport market, securing the right licence in Dubai is the critical first step towards operating legally, competitively, and at scale.
+For entrepreneurs and corporations looking to enter the passenger air transport market, securing the right license in Dubai is the critical first step towards operating legally, competitively, and at scale.

-This guide covers everything you need to know about obtaining a Passenger Air Transport Business Licence (Activity Code: 5110) in Dubai, with a particular focus on setting up at Dubai South Business Hub Free Zone, one of the region's most aviation-centric business environments.
+This guide covers everything you need to know about obtaining a Passenger Air Transport Business License (Activity Code: 5110) in Dubai, with a particular focus on setting up at Dubai South Business Hub Free Zone, one of the region's most aviation-centric business environments.

 Why Dubai for Passenger Air Transport?